passy/twoxpy/README.md

 ## TODO

-Get this working with Python3.
+- Get this working with Python3.
 OAuthlib seems to have one incorrect conversion to bytes.
 Sigh...
+- Properly set up CORS
+- Find a proper redirection strategy.